OAI/OpenAPI-Specification/CONTRIBUTING.md

 No changes, ***no matter how trivial***, are ever made to the contents of published specifications.
 The only potential changes to those documents are updates to link URLs _if and only if_ the targeted document is moved by a 3rd party.
 Other changes to link URLs are not allowed.

-### Changing the schemas

-Schemas are only changed _after_ the specification is changed.
-Changes are made to the YAML versions on the `main` branch.
-The JSON versions are generated when published to the [spec site](https://spec.openapis.org/), at which time the `WORK-IN-PROGRESS` URI placeholders are replaced with the publication date.

 ### Authoritative source of truth

 The [spec site](https://spec.openapis.org) is the source of truth.